Big Toe Pose

 Contraindications and Cautions:

-Do not practice this pose if you have neck injuries, a recent back injury or inflammation in your lower back.
-Women who are menstruating should also refrain from doing this posture.
+Do not practice this pose if you have neck injuries, a recent back injury, or inflammation in your lower back.
+Those who are pregnant or experiencing significant lower back discomfort should consult a qualified yoga instructor or healthcare provider before attempting this posture.

 Big Toe Pose Benefits